 Cross-Contact: It’s important to make sure peanuts or peanut products don’t come in contact with the food you are eating.
 That means thoroughly cleaning utensils and kitchen equipment after use.
 For example, if someone makes a peanut butter sandwich on the cutting board, be sure to clean the board thoroughly with soap and water before using it to make your own, safe sandwich.

 When there is a child or adult with a peanut allergy in the household, many families choose to eliminate all peanut from the house.
 This is a personal preference and will depend in part on your family’s ability to be vigilant about keeping the peanut-allergic person safe.
 (For instance, with a few young siblings, it may be more difficult to control peanut butter smears.)

 Some people allow peanut butter but not bagged peanuts (peanut dust) while others keep a separate cutting board for the person with peanut allergies and ensure that all common cutlery is put through the dishwasher.

 One thing to be cautious of with peanut allergy: imported foods.
-Not all countries have the stringent labeling requirements of Canada, the United States and the European Union.
+Not all countries have the stringent labeling requirements of United States, Canada and the European Union.
 Don’t take chances if you suspect peanut could be an ingredient of an import.

-Uncertain Foods: Managing successfully means not succumbing to temptation.
-And this is one of the harder parts of living with a peanut allergy because it has to be done 24/7, 365 days a year.
+Uncertain Foods: Managing peanut allergy successfully means not succumbing to temptation.
+This is one of the harder parts of living with a peanut allergy because it has to be done 24/7, 365 days a year.
 If your hostess is “pretty sure” her delicious dessert from the fabulous bakery is peanut-free, just politely decline.
 Remember, we don’t “plan” accidents.
 The consequences of finding out the hostess was wrong are just not worth it!